Highway Embankment Drainage

 • Shear strength of the Fildrain/soil interface

-This innovative solution means that phase one of the FARRRS project has been completed efficiently and economically while being fully compliant with drainage regulations and guidelines, helping to ensure that the rest of the project runs on schedule for its opening in January 2016.
+This innovative solution meant that phase one of the FARRRS project was completed efficiently and economically, while being fully compliant with drainage regulations and guidelines, to ensure that the rest of the project ran on schedule for its opening in January 2016.

 ABG Fildrain 7DD Geocomposite